jcvera13/radiology-worklist/file-mapping/backend/README.md

 ## Files to Add

-Copy these files from the artifacts into the following locations:
+Copy these files from the folders into the following locations:

 ### Core Files
 - `src/main.ts`